qlu-lab/PUMAS/README.md

 | Res_TildeRL         |results by FunII.TildeRL |   |
 | P-value        |--p_val | The cutoff value |

-The input line should be in /Your-Wokring-directory/PRS-Fine-tuning/R
+The input line should be in /Your-Wokring-directory/PRS-Fine-tuning/input

+## Output Data
+The output will be a png file, for full interpretations please see details in wiki page.

 ### Step 1
+After loading the library devtools and downloading our libraries.

 ```
-mkdir results
+devtools::load_all(PRSFinetuning)
 ```
+If you are having trouble with working directory, go to menu of R > Build > Load All

 ### Step 2
-Run p-value fine-tuning
+Choose whether you needs a output graph saved to /Your-Wokring-directory/PRS-Fine-tuning/output
 ```

 ```